itzzSVR-tech/TitanCLI/README.md

 **Running the Project**

-Run the Following command in the server folder:
+Run the Following command in the server folder (`Side Note`: Run this command in the Git Bash):

 ```bash
 chmod +x ./src/cli/main.js